New to Fremont Oktoberfest? Or can't remember last year?

 Tickets can be purchased online or at the event entrance.

 A taste is one token (unless otherwise noted).
 Additional tokens may be purchased individually or in packages inside the Tasting Garden at the Merchandise Booth.
 Mini mugs are available while supplies last.

 Heck yes.
 2015 Fremont Oktoberfest advance tickets go on sale in August 3, 2015.
 At the event, present your ticket at the door for a 5 oz mini mug and tokens.
 Souvenir mugs are available while supplies last.
 Buy tickets.

 How do the online tickets work?

-You must bring the print out of the tickets you purchased online in order to get into the Fremont Oktoberfest Tasting Garden.
+You must have the print out of the tickets you purchased online or the barcode on your phone in order to get into the Fremont Oktoberfest Tasting Garden.
 No reprinting capacities are at the festival. #sorrynotsorry

 What is the appropriate ID to get in?